OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 As a contrived example, consider: `sms://compose/to=your.boss@company.com&message=I%20QUIT!&sendImmediately=true`.
 When a victim clicks such a link on a web page in their mobile browser, the vulnerable SMS application will send the SMS message with the maliciously crafted content.
 This could lead to:

-- financial loss for the victims if messages are sent to premium services,
+- financial loss for the victims if messages are sent to premium services or
-- disclosing the phone number if messages are sent to predefined addresses that collect phone numbers or* rigging votes for talent shows.
+- disclosing the phone number if messages are sent to predefined addresses that collect phone numbers.

 Once a URL scheme is defined, multiple apps can register for any available scheme.
 For any application, each of these custom URL schemes needs to be enumerated, and the actions they perform need to be tested.

 #### Static Analysis

 Investigate if custom URL schemes are defined.
-This can be done in the AndroidManifest file inside of an intent-filter element<sup>[1]</sup>.
+This can be done in the AndroidManifest file inside of an [intent-filter element](https://developer.android.com/guide/components/intents-filters.html#DataTest "Custom URL scheme").

 ```xml
 <activity android:name=".MyUriActivity">